What Is Review Gating?

 In the second case, the business was caught review gating via a 3rd party tool.
 They had 30+ reviews on their listing and after being reported, Google removed them all.

-As of April 12, 2018 Google has updated the review guidelines to clarify that review-gating is not allowed.
+On April 12, 2018, Google updated its review guidelines to clarify that review-gating is not allowed.
 They added the following to their guidelines:

 “Don’t discourage or prohibit negative reviews or selectively solicit positive reviews from customers.”

-If you are using a review-soliciting platform that does this, you need to turn the gating function off ASAP.
+If you are using a review-soliciting platform that filters how you get reviews, you need to turn the gating function off ASAP.
 Luckily, I use a company that is super-connected with Google My Business and had already been working on removing this as a feature because they had a feeling it was something Google didn’t like.
-Get Five Stars currently offers a few different ways to collect reviews and although most of them were already in compliance with this rule, a couple were not.
-I was sitting next to Aaron Weiche from Get Five Stars on Thursday at LocalU when this change happened.
-He instantly made some calls and their tool is already updated so that it no longer offers this as an option.
-Just one of the reasons why I love working with them.
+Review gathering platforms like GatherUp currently offer a few different ways to collect reviews and although most of them are already in compliance with this rule, a couple are not.
+If your business uses a widget or 3rd-party platform make sure to check how they go about gathering reviews and confirm that all reviews, whether positive or negative are being captured.